mukesh07-ai/mukesh07-ai/README.md

 - 📬 How to reach me: [Let's get in touch!][linkedin]
 - 🧗 I try to: Go beyond and push the bounds
 - ⚡ Fun fact: I love connecting with different people :raised_hands:
 - 🔭 I’m currently working on [Codedarshan](https://mukesh07-ai.github.io/codedarshan_main/)
 - 👨‍💻 All of my projects are available at [https://github.com/mukesh07-ai](https://github.com/mukesh07-ai)

-- 💬 Ask me about **My name is Mukesh, I’ve been studying computer science for two years.
-In order to kick-start my career before I graduate, I am looking for a job of a web developer, since that’s what I’ve been doing already for four years in my free time.
-Designing websites for friends, developing simple e-shops with the help of some open source content-management systems, and so on.
-Besides that I am a normal guy who enjoys hiking and spending time with friends, while not working or studying, which takes most of my time of course.
-If I should pick the best website I’ve designed up to this point, it will be this one: [name of the website].
-I am ambitious and hard-working and believe you’ll give me a chance to prove my words.**

 - 📫 How to reach me **mk5297523@gmail.com**
 - 📄 Know about my experiences [https://mukesh07-ai.github.io/MY-CV/index.html](https://mukesh07-ai.github.io/MY-CV/index.html)
 - ⚡ Fun fact **Why did the programmer quit his job?
 Because he didn’t get arrays. 😂**

   <br>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mukesh07-ai&label=Profile%20views&color=0e75b6&style=flat" alt="mukesh07-ai" /> </p>